Joseph Scott (attorney): Career in Los Angeles

 Scott momentarily rose to national prominence in 1945 in the Charlie Chaplin-Joan Barry paternity suit.
 The 23-year-old actress and one-time Chaplin protégée, Barry, had had an affair with the actor in 1942.
 Barry became pregnant, and sued Chaplin for child support in 1943.
 Barry hired Scott to press her case in court.
 Scott convinced the court to rule a blood test inadmissible as evidence, even though the test seemed to indicate that Chaplin was not the father.
 At trial, Scott railed against the actor—who had a lengthy and public history of adulterous relationships and affairs with very young women.
 Among other things, Scott called Chaplin a "pestiferous, lecherous hound", "a little runt of a Svengali", a "cheap Cockney cad", "a hoary headed old buzzard" and "a master mechanic in the art of seduction".
 Chaplin lost the suit.

 Veteran court attaches commented that Scott was the most aggressive lawyer they ever heard bellowing patriotism-above-the-facts in a court case.
-He claimed Chaplin was Communist since he had urged the opening of a second front in Europe during World War II, since the fate of the world hinged on Germany being defeated by Russia (the United States was not at war at the time Chaplin said this).
+He claimed Chaplin was a Communist since he had urged the opening of a second front in Europe during World War II, since the fate of the world hinged on Germany being defeated by Russia (the United States was not at war at the time Chaplin said this).
 Scott persisted in this claim although the United States did enter the war on the side of Russia.
 At least one law review deplored the course the court took in this case, likely leading to a change in the law, specifically the California Code of Civil Procedure, in 1965.

 After World War II, Scott became a charter member of the Los Angeles chapter of the National Conference of Christians and Jews.